ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.3.1 View Device
 The Admin portal allows an Admin to view the list of all Devices available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of Decommissioned Devices but only Active and Inactive Devices.
 Admin portal UI shows the list of Devices in only the country configured Primary Language.
+The Admin can filter the list of Registration Centers based on following parameters
+   1. Device Name
+   2. Mac Address
+   3. Serial Number
+   4. Status
+   5. Map Status
+   6. Device Type
+   7. Device Spec ID

 Besides the list view, an Administrator can also view the detail of a Device by clinking on a Device Name in the List view.
 This Detail view shows all the details of a Device in all the country configured languages.

 #### 5.3.2 Create Device
 An Admin can create a Device by providing necessary mandatory details.
 A Device needs to be created in both configured Primary and Secondary languages.
 Although the Portal will allow creation of the Device in only primary language but will not allow activation of that Device until data for that Device is not updated for all the languages.
 A Device is created with the following attributes:
 Device ID, Device Name, Mac Address, Serial Number, Device Spec ID and Administrative Zone the Device belongs to.
 A Machine can be mapped to the Administrative Zone which is at the any Zonal hierarchy.